Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Preliminaries

 Combining \eqref{energy bound-1} with $E_\e [ \uu_\e | \Sigma ]\geq \int\left(1-\bxi \cdot\nn_\e\right)\left|\nabla \psi_\e\right|$ and $1-\bxi \cdot\nn_\e\leq 2$ yields \eqref{energy bound1}.
 Finally, by \eqref{phi func control} and $\delta_0\in (0,1)$ we have

 This together with \eqref{energy bound1} implies \eqref{energy bound3}. \end{proof}

-The following result was first proved in \cite{fischer2020convergence} for the scalar case, and was generalized to a matrix-valued one in \cite{MR4284534}.
-We present the proof in Appendix \ref{appendix} for the convenience of the readers \begin{prop} There exists a constant $C=C(\Sigma_t)$ depending on the interface $\Sigma_t$ such that
+The following result was first proved in \cite{fischer2020convergence} in the scalar case, and was generalized to a matrix-valued model in \cite{MR4284534}.
+We present the proof in Appendix \ref{appendix} for the convenience of the readers. \begin{prop} There exists a constant $C=C(\Sigma)$ independent of $\e$ such that

 \end{prop}